uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 3. Once the long-running operation is completed, the "main" program should be notified.

 > In case you think to yourself right now "this all sounds very complicated and when do I need long-running tasks anyway, maybe I'll skip this section" - don't.
-> Almost every project you'll write (essentially when doing web development) will contain asynchronous code.
+> Practically every project you'll write (essentially when doing web development) will contain asynchronous code.

 ### Promises